vinay961/SchoolManagements/Readme.md

 ```

 2. **How to manage sessions in ASP.NET MVC**
-To manage or use session we first need to update the program file.
+-To manage or use session we first need to update the program file.
 ```csharp
     builder.Services.AddSession(options =>
     {